 - WiFi: Only available in the office and very weak. - Toilets/Showers: Available but can be locked at times. - Security: 24-hour presence. - Laundry: Not available. - Water: On the pontoon, but not potable. - Power Warning: We experienced damaging surges-lost three screens during our stay.
 Use surge protectors if possible!

 Check-In Procedure

 All vessels must check in with Brazilian authorities upon arrival.
-Here's the process:
+Here's a step-by-step process:

 1. Head to SAC Náutico